Behavioral Validation for Healthcare AI

 • Independent behavioral audit of vendor products

-• Validation methodology your medical affairs team can trust
+• Validation methodology your medical team can trust

 • Evidence-based evaluation framework for procurement